-We are passionate to serve our clients excellently, equip our team thoroughly, engage our community enthusiastically, and develop leaders diligently (SEED).
+Our mission at One:12 is to serve our clients excellently, equip our team thoroughly, engage our community enthusiastically, and develop leaders diligently (SEED).
 We compassionately walk alongside our clients while crafting an approach tailored to each individual’s specific need.
-We are also devoted to equipping our counselors with exceptional counseling techniques, the ability to incorporate faith within the counseling process, and discernment for which approach will help the most.
-One:12 deeply values our larger community, and we seek to engage others outside of One:12 to share in a common goal of meeting our clients’ holistic needs.
+We are also dedicated to equipping our team thoroughly and training our counselors with proven techniques, the ability to incorporate faith within the counseling process, and discernment for which approach will help the most.
+One:12 deeply values our larger community, and we seek to engage others to share in a common goal of meeting our clients’ holistic needs.
 We are devoted to developing exceptional leaders who cultivate our team and community relationships.

 We desire to help our clients to be able to confidently say: